particle-iot/docs/src/content/hardware/ethernet/ethernet.md

 - Device OS has limited fallback support for switching between network layers, described in detail below.

-- Ethernet requires a DHCP server on the network.
-It cannot be used with a static IP address.
+- Ethernet networks without a DHCP server require Device OS 5.3.0 or later.
+Earlier versions did not support static IP addresses.

 - There is no support for Ethernet on Gen 2 devices (Photon, P1, Electron, E Series).
 There is not enough room for it on the Photon and P1, and the Electron/E Series TCP/IP stack is completely different and incompatible and difficult to port to, and there is not enough space for it.